Skip to main content

 I realized I had the logic but perhaps not the appropriate tech vocabulary.
 Nevertheless, this logic led to a pleasant and relaxed conversation.

-If you’re a beginner, try to answer these questions before checking the solutions! 😄
+If you’re a beginner, try to answer these before checking.

 Q: What is the administrator user in Linux?